 XML Persian Abstract Print

-2- Islamic Azad University, Marvdasht , Mbarzegar55@gmail.com
+2- Corresponding Author.Department of Psychology, Marv.C, Islamic Azad University, Marvdasht, Iran , Mbarzegar55@gmail.com

-Abstract: (150 Views)
+Abstract: (378 Views)

 Abstract

-Objective: The aim of the present study is to evaluate the psychometric properties of the Arizona Life History Battery (short version).
+Objective: The aim of the present study is to evaluate the psychometric properties of the Arizona Life History Battery questionnaire (short version).

-Findings: The results of factor analysis showed that Cronbach's alpha for the main factor of the Childhood Environmental Risks Questionnaire was 0.82.
-Also, by conducting a test-retest, a correlation coefficient of 0.82 was obtained at a significance level of 0.99.
-The concurrent validity of this questionnaire with the Health Promoting Lifestyle Questionnaire was obtained as a correlation coefficient of 0.78 at a significance level of 0.99.
-The results showed that there were eleven strong significant factors with eigenvalues higher than one in this scale, which together explain 82.69% of the total variance.
+Findings: The results of factor analysis showed that Cronbach's alpha for the main factor of the questionnaire was 0.82.
+Also, by performing a test-retest, a correlation coefficient of 0.82 was obtained at a significance level of 0.99.
+The concurrent validity of this questionnaire was obtained as a correlation coefficient of 0.78 at a significance level of 0.99.
+The results showed that there were eleven strong significant factors with an eigenvalue higher than one in this scale, which in total explain 82.69 percent of the total variance.
 The chi-square ratio is 1.95.
-The goodness-of-fit index indicates the relative size of the variances and covariances explained by the model, which are here 0.91 and 0.90, respectively.
+The goodness of fit index, which is explained by the model, is 0.91 and 0.90, respectively.

 Type of Study: Research | Subject: Special